yzyii/luashitacast/README.md

 # Contact Me

-Feel free to DM me on Discord for if you encounter bugs or have feature requests or functionality is missing.
-I am easily found in the HorizonXI or Ashita Discords.

 Do NOT /tell me in game asking for help.
 You will be ignored.
+I only respond to Discord Messages.

-Do NOT DM me regarding setup issues or if you have not bothered to read through this README and did not follow the instructions written.
-You will be ignored.
+If it's clear you have not bothered to read through this README, you will be ignored.

 I will also as a rule ignore you as per https://nohello.net/ and https://dontasktoask.com/

+Bug Reports, Missing Functionality or Feature Requests are best done through GitHub's Issue Tracker though feel free to DM me on Discord to discuss these as well.
+I am easily found in the HorizonXI or Ashita Discords.